 What is an Ishikawa diagram?

 The Ishikawa diagram is also known as a fishbone diagram or cause-and-effect diagram.
 It visually represents a problem-solving process in which the primary causes of a problem are sought.
-The diagram that results is one of the so-called “Seven Quality Tools”.
+The resulting diagram is one of the so-called “seven quality tools”.

-All problem causes are to be identified as well as their dependencies are to be represented.
-A tree structure (Fault Tree Analysis) or table structure (Cause and Effect Matrix) is often used as a representation method.
+All causes of the problem should be identified and their dependencies shown.
+A tree structure (Fault Tree Analysis) or table structure ( Cause and Effect Matrix) is often used as a presentation method.